13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 best cycling sunglasses

-Brands tend to often use complicated terminology which might be confusing for the less geeky of us.
+Brands often use complicated terminology, which might be confusing for the less geeky of us.
 There are a few characteristics we want our cycling sunglasses to have – here they are, explained

 Light Transmission Categories

-Sunglasses lenses differ in how much light they let through or, on the contrary, in the amount of light absorbed, there are 4 standard categories:
+Sunglasses lenses differ in how much light they let through or, on the contrary, in the amount of light absorbed.
+There are four standard categories:

 • Category 0: 0% to 20% absorption – clear light lenses, ideal for indoor use and very cloudy days

-• Category 1: 21% to 37% absorption – light lenses for cloudy skies, mostly used for fashion
+• Category 1: 21% to 37% absorption – light lenses for cloudy skies, mainly used for fashion

 • Category 2: 38% to 82% absorption – the most classic sunglasses, ideal for the most common outdoor uses

-• Category 3: 83% to 92% absorption – dark lenses, ideal for snow and water sports
+• Category 3: 83% to 92% absorption – dark lenses, suitable for snow and water sports

 • Category 4: 93% to 97% absorption – very dark, used against intense solar radiation, you don’t want to ride with this